 Can indirect discrimination be lawful?

 In some instances, indirect discrimination can be lawful.
-The Equality Act 2010 says it’s not indirect discrimination if the person applying the practice, policy or rule, can show a good enough reason for its implementation.
-The implementor may need to provide this reasoning in court, if necessary.
+The Equality Act 2010 says it’s not indirect discrimination.

-What do you do if you’re a victim?
+What if you’re a victim?

 - Seek a resolution outside of the courts using alternative dispute resolution methods.